 Placement Service is available at Southwestern Oklahoma State University to all graduating seniors, graduate students, and alumni.
-Individuals may file credentials, obtain job information, and schedule campus employment interviews at Career Services, (580) 774-3233.
+Individuals may file credentials, obtain job information, and schedule campus employment interviews at the Office of Academic Advising Services, (580) 774-3233.
 Information concerning job openings in business, industry, government, and education is available upon request.